klutz4/product_recommender/README.md

 ### The Improvements?

 I played around with some of the KMeans parameters to see if I could improve the recommendations.
-I added the WordNetLemmatizer and decreased the batch size to 20.
+I added the WordNetLemmatizer, decreased the batch size to 20, and added the column names, art, print, graphic, wall and canvas to the stop words..

 Back to our first item...
 ![alt text](https://secure.img1-fg.wfcdn.com/im/75284972/resize-h400-w400%5Ecompr-r85/5248/52488516/%27Blury+Style%27+Graphic+Art+Print+on+Wrapped+Canvas.jpg)